alexb997/design_patterns/Creational Patterns Exercises/FactoryMethodExample/Readme.md

    java -cp src Main
    ```

-You should see messages indicating the drawing of a circle, rectangle, and square.
+You should see output demonstrating the creation of shapes with specific and default dimensions, calculation of their areas and perimeters, and caching of shapes.

 ## How to Set Up the Project